 - Categories of Data Subjects.
 Controller’s employees, contractors, collaborators and other individuals from whom Controller may collect Personal Data using the Float.com Service.
 Data Subjects also include individuals attempting to communicate with or transfer Personal Data to the Controller’s end users.

-b.
-Types of Personal Data.
+- Types of Personal Data.
 Contact information, the extent of which is determined and controlled by the Controller in its sole discretion, and other Personal Data such as navigational data (including website usage information), email data, system usage data, application integration data, and other electronic data submitted, stored, sent, or received by end users via the Service.

-c.
-Subject-Matter and Nature of the Processing.
+- Subject-Matter and Nature of the Processing.
 The subject-matter of Processing of Personal Data by Processor is the provision of the Services to the Controller that involves the Processing of Personal Data.
 Personal Data will be subject to those Processing activities as may be specified in the Agreement and an Order.

-d.
-Purpose of the Processing.
+- Purpose of the Processing.
 Personal Data will be Processed for purposes of providing the services set out and otherwise agreed to in the Agreement and any applicable Order.

-Within the scope of the Agreement and in its use of the services, Controller shall be solely responsible for complying with the statutory requirements relating to data protection and privacy, in particular regarding the disclosure and transfer of Personal Data to the Processor and the Processing of Personal Data.
+Within the scope of the Agreement and in its use of the services, Controller shall be responsible for complying with the statutory requirements relating to data protection and privacy, in relation to the disclosure and transfer of Personal Data to the Processor.
 For the avoidance of doubt, Controller’s instructions for the Processing of Personal Data shall comply with the Data Protection Law.
 This DPA is Controller’s complete and final instruction to Float.com in relation to Personal Data and that additional instructions outside the scope of DPA would require prior written agreement between the parties.
 Instructions shall initially be specified in the Agreement and may, from time to time thereafter, be amended, amplified or replaced by Controller in separate written instructions (as individual instructions).